tagu-ma/https-example.com-h/README.md

 # Project Title
+A brief description of your project, including information about the HTML file provided above.

+## Purpose
-A brief description of your project and what it does.
+Explain the purpose of the HTML file and what it does.

 ## Getting Started
-Instructions on how to install and set up the project on your local machine.
+Instructions on how to run the HTML file in a browser.

-### Prerequisites
-List of dependencies and tools required to run the project.

-### Installation
-Step-by-step guide on how to install the required dependencies and set up the project.

-## Usage
+## Built With
-Instructions on how to use the project.
+- HTML
+- CSS

-## Contributing
+## Authors
-Guideline on how to contribute to the project.
+List of contributors or authors who have worked on the project.

 ## License
 Information about the license under which the project is released.